-On 28 November 2024, the ruling Georgian Dream party announced the suspension of EU accession talks, citing alleged 'blackmail and manipulation' by EU officials.
+On 28 November 2024, the ruling Georgian Dream party announced, citing alleged 'blackmail and manipulation' by EU officials.
 This decision contradicted Georgia's longstanding constitutional commitment to European integration and was met with an immediate domestic and international backlash.
 The suspension triggered mass protests across the country, with demonstrators advocating for the resumption of EU accession negotiations and the scheduling of new parliamentary elections.
 In major cities such as Tbilisi, Batumi, Kutaisi and Zugdidi, thousands of citizens gathered, chanting slogans against the ruling party and calling for a firm commitment to the European path.

-The government's response to these peaceful demonstrations was marked by excessive force.
-Riot police employed tear gas, water cannons, and rubber bullets to disperse crowds.
+The Police forces' response to these peaceful demonstrations was marked by excessive force.
+Riot police employed tear gas, water cannons, and other special means to disperse crowds.
 Reports indicated that the Ministry of Interior's dispersal was 'unlawful' and 'disproportionate,' with the physical force used amounting to torture.
 By early December, over 400 protesters had been detained, with numerous reports of physical abuse during custody.
 The Public Defender (Ombudsman) of Georgia documented cases of torture and inhumane treatment, raising serious concerns about human rights violations.

 Furthermore, the President, having already rejected the legitimacy of the parliamentary elections, opposed the suspension of EU accession talks, deepening the political crisis and triggering a constitutional standoff.
-Tensions escalated further when the ruling party nominated a candidate to replace the President, who refused to step down, raising the prospect of a constitutional crisis.
+Tensions escalated further when the ruling party nominated a candidate to replace the President, however, the incumbent president questioned the legitimacy of the selection of a new candidate, raising the prospect of a constitutional crisis.